sapegin/washingcode-book/manuscript/book.md

 We’re separating the “what” (our data) from the “how” (how to loop over it).
 More than that, with array methods we only need to worry about our data, which we’re passing in as a callback function.

-Using array methods for simple cases and leaving array loops for complicated parts helps the reviewer easily identify the unusual parts of the code.
-This helps the reviewer concentrate on the complex part of the code.
+When all simple cases are covered by array methods, every time you see a traditional loop, you know that something unusual is going on.
+And that’s good: less chances you’ll miss a bug during code review.

-Also don’t use generic array methods like `.map()` or `.forEach()` when more specialized array methods could be applied, and don’t use `.forEach()` when you want to transform the array, there is `.map()` for that:
+Also don’t use generic array methods like `.map()` or `.forEach()` when more specialized array methods would work, and don’t use `.forEach()` instead of `.map()` to transform an array.

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];